IBM/db2developerextension-about/docs/the-basics/getting-started-extension.md

    ![Db2 developer settings]({{site.baseurl}}/assets/images/extension-settings.png)
    - **Db2service: Max Rows**
-     Set the maximum number of rows to fetch in query results (Default is 1000).
+     Set the maximum number of rows to fetch in query results (default is 1000).
    - **Db2service: Service Port**
-     Enter the port number for the Db2 service (Default is 9000).
+     Enter the port number for the Db2 service (default is 9000).

 4. Click **Backup and Sync Settings** to save your settings.